robotics-erlangen/framework/docs/tournament-setup.md

 ## Vision Port + Ref Port
 In the ra configuration dialog choose the correct ports for the tournament You'll get the correct value from the OC.

+# Tournament setup Strategy

+## Accelerations of opponent robots
+Figure out how fast each opponent team can drive and put that into `base/accelerations.ts`.